 To increase the opportunities for interdisciplinary study, students in both degree programs are encouraged to take complementary courses in related areas such as art history, comparative literature, education, English, history, ethnic studies, international studies, linguistics, film, and women’s studies.
 The University of Oregon Library System is the most comprehensive research library between Seattle and San Francisco, containing nearly 3,000,000 volumes, 61,000 periodicals, a wealth of visual resources, and a large video collection.
 The library’s ever-expanding electronic resources currently include over 300 databases.
 Resources for graduate-level research in French, Italian, and Spanish are strong; in some fields they are outstanding.

-If you have questions about the information on these pages, please contact the Department of Romance Languages Graduate Program Coordinator, Lena Cottam, at email@example.com.
+If you have questions about the information on these pages, please contact the Department of Romance Languages Graduate Program Coordinator, Maria Heider, at firstname.lastname@example.org.